YusaOruc/React-Native-E-Book-App/README.md

 # E-Book Mobile Application

 This project is a mobile application for e-books developed using React Native.
-This application allows users to view, read, and manage e-books.
+This application allows users to view, read, listen and manage e-books.

 ## Features